…More beautiful, more lived in, more loved.

 • Thermal comfort and functionality: The design also focused on thermal comfort and functionality, aligning with feng shui’s principle of harmony.
 This included the strategic placement of windows and doors and the correction of uneven floor levels for smooth energy flow.

-• Security and protection: The backyard was completely enc to create a secure and protective environment.
+• Security and protection: The backyard was completely enclosed to create a secure and protected environment.

 “By integrating these Feng Shui elements, the renovation not only revitalised the space but also ensured that it resonated with the principles of balance, harmony, and positive energy flow.”